 “Shipper” means the party that holds all lawful rights and/or title to the Gas that is being transported, parked or loaned and who executes a service agreement with Transporter.

-“Transporter” means PG&E Gas Transmission Teco, Inc.
+“Transporter” means Duke Energy Guadalupe Pipeline, Inc.

 OPERATING PROVISIONS

 Firm Transportation Service.
 Subject to the operating conditions contained herein, Transporter shall receive from Shipper such daily quantities of Gas as are timely nominated by Shipper and scheduled by Transporter pursuant to Section 18, up to Shipper’s MDQ as specified in the executed firm transportation service agreement between Transporter and Shipper, plus the required quantity of Gas for Fuel, if applicable and as specified in the executed firm transportation service agreement, and deliver an amount equal to the quantity received less the applicable Fuel.
 This transportation service agreement shall be Firm and shall not be subject to curtailment or interruptions except as provided in Section 7 and 8 of this Statement of Operating Conditions.